flatpickles/flatpickles.com/README.md

 # flatpickles.com

 ## List
+* Flash of unstyled content even when loading on Vercel
 * Work on basic layout and styling for each sector
 * Figure out implications of SSR vs CSR in SvelteKit
 * Figure out data schema (file system) for content